 The South East Queensland is a hotspot of biodiversity and the “South East Queensland Wildlife Centre” showcases some examples of ‘incredible wildlife of this region.

-The center is home to various reptiles, amphibians, birds, fish and mammals.
+The centre is home to various reptiles, amphibians, birds, fish and mammals.
 The animals that you can meet and know are all decidedly exotic, especially for overseas people, but one of the most elusive and fascinating even for Australians is definitely the platypus.
-Also the “Common wombat” is part of the families of native animals, but rarely seen wild.
+Also, the “Common wombat” is part of the families of native animals, but rarely seen wild.
 The structure also houses nocturnal animals in habitat suited to their needs and a small aviary where you can walk.

-The wildlife center offers the opportunity for visitors to see some of the amazing animals of this region closely, and let people go back home with a new understanding of their role in conservation.
+The wildlife centre offers the opportunity for visitors to see some of the amazing animals of this region closely, and let people go back home with a new understanding of their role in conservation.

 Would you like to walk?
 It is possible to choose or combine 2 walks